 This page contains helpful information about elevators.
-To apply for an elevator-related license using a paper application, please click this APPLY FOR link above.
-To renew or maintain your license, please click this RENEW YOUR LICENSE link above.
+To apply for an elevator-related license using a paper application, please click the APPLY FOR/UPDATE LICENSE link above.
+To renew or maintain your license, please click the RENEW YOUR LICENSE link above.

 Applying for an Elevator Variance

 When an elevator owner is unable to comply with cited violations due to hardship, a variance may be requested.
 The variance request must meet the requirements of Section 120.542, Florida Statutes.
 In order for a variance to be granted the petitioner must present the following:

 The specific codes the variance is requested for (not the violation codes from the inspection sheet but the actual rules those codes represent)

 - A demonstrated hardship if they are required to meet the code

 - How the petitioner intends to meet the intent of those specific codes (a variance cannot be granted unless the intent of the rule is met in some other way)

 A petition for variance which does not meet these requirements will be denied.

 There are two types of variance requests, routine and emergency.
 The bureau responds to routine requests within 90 days of receipt.
 An emergency petition must be responded to within 30 days, but you must include justification why a response is needed within 30 days.
 Without justification, the petition may be deemed a non-emergency and treated as a routine petition.

 Important Information for New Installations